Maulana-Effendi/Maulana-Effendi/README.md

--Hi, I'm @Maulana-Effendi
+Hi, I'm @Maulana-Effendi
--🙋 I'm interested in hackers
+- 🙋I'm interested in hackers
-- 🙇I'm learning a way to become a hacker
+-🙇 I'm learning a way to become a hacker
-- ️🙆 I want to collaborate in the world of hacking
+- ️ 🙇I want to collaborate in the world of hacking -🙆I'm looking/learning how to hack a wifi with WPA-2 security or strong security
--📞 How to contact me wa:085692208436
+- 📞How to contact me wa+6285692208436
 email: pendikasyepsganteng@gmail.com

 <!---